 For the Carne Asada Tacos:

-- Flap Steak: Flap steak, also called ranchero de res, is the meat of choice.
+- Flap Steak: Flap steak, or ranchero de res, is the meat of choice.
 You can also use skirt steak or flank steak.

-- Onion + Cilantro: Finely chopped onion and cilantro are quite the duo, and they are a perfect topping for tacos, in my opinion.
+- Toppings: Finely chopped onion and cilantro are the perfect topping for Carne Asada Tacos, in my opinion.

 HOW TO MAKE CARNE ASADA TACOS

-Add crushed garlic, jalapeño, onion, lime juice, orange juice, olive oil, salt, pepper, and vinegar to a resealable bag.
-Seal the bag and combine the ingredients.
+Add the crushed garlic, jalapeño, onion, lime juice, orange juice, olive oil, salt, pepper, and vinegar to a resealable bag.
+Seal it and combine the ingredients.

-Once combined, add the flap steak; seal it, and cover the steak with the marinade.
+Add the steak to the bag and seal it; combine it with the marinade.
 Refrigerate for at least 2 hours.

 Preheat the grill by setting all burners on high for about 10 minutes.
-Remove the flank steak and discard the excess marinade.
-Cook the steak for 7- 10 minutes per side, depending on the thickness of the steak.
+Remove the steak and discard the excess marinade.
+Cook for 7- 10 minutes per side, depending on the thickness of the steak.

 Remove from heat and let it rest for 10 minutes.
-Slice against the grain, and serve it in a corn tortillas with onion, cilantro, and homemade salsa.
+Slice the beef against the grain, and serve inside warmed corn tortillas with fresh onion and cilantro.

 SEARCHING FOR MORE LIKE THIS?